cBournhonesque/lightyear/book/src/tutorial/setup.md

 - `client.rs`: this is where we define client-specific logic (input-handling, client-prediction, etc.)
 - `server.rs`: this is where we define server-specific logic (spawning players for newly-connected clients, etc.)

+## Adding the lightyear plugins

+You will need to add the `ClientPlugins` and `ServerPlugins` to your app, depending on whether you are building a client or a server.

 ## Defining a protocol

-First, you will need to define a [protocol](../concepts/replication/protocol.md) for your game.
+Then, you will need to define a [protocol](../concepts/replication/protocol.md) for your game.
+The protocol must be added AFTER the `ClientPlugins` or `ServerPlugins` are added to the app.

 (see [here](https://github.com/cBournhonesque/lightyear/blob/main/examples/simple_box/src/protocol.rs) in the example) This is where you define the "contract" of what is going to be sent across the network between your client and server.

 A protocol is composed of
 - [Input](../concepts/advanced_replication/inputs.md): Defines the client's input type, i.e. the different actions that a user can perform (e.g. move, jump, shoot, etc.).
 - [Message](../concepts/bevy_integration/events.md): Defines the message protocol, i.e. the messages that can be